Information for new students

 - Tesco, Crasswell St, Portsmouth PO1 1HT

 - Asda, The Bridge Shopping Centre, Somers Road North, Portsmouth PO1 1SL

 - Sainsbury’s, 315 Commercial Road, Portsmouth, PO1 4BS

 Don’t forget to collect your NUS extra card from the Students’ Union shop or apply online on the Students' Union website – you can get some fantastic discounts!

-Walking – Portsmouth is quite flat and compact, so it’s ideal for those who like walking around the city – everything is within easy walking distance.
+Walking – As it’s quite flat and compact, Portsmouth is ideal for those who like to explore the city on foot.
+Everything is within easy walking distance.

-Cycling – Portsmouth is a great city to cycle around too, and has some lovely scenic rides along the coast.
-Many of our students choose to ride their bikes to University and make good use of the secure and accessible bike sheds available across the campus.
+Cycling – Portsmouth is a great city to cycle around.
+It’s flat, compact and has some lovely scenic rides along the coast.
+Many of our students choose to ride their bikes to University, so we offer secure and accessible bike sheds across the campus.

-Trains – there are four train stations in Portsmouth: Hilsea, Fratton, Portsmouth Harbour and, the station nearest the University campus, Portsmouth and Southsea.
+Trains – There are four train stations in Portsmouth: Portsmouth Harbour, Portsmouth and Southsea, Fratton, and Hilsea.
 All stations serve regular trains to London, Southampton and Brighton.
-Trains are also a great means of transport for those living off the island in nearby locations, such as Cosham, Fareham and Hilsea.
-Trains to and from these destinations run regularly, taking between 7 and 15 minutes to get to Portsmouth and Southsea station.
+Trains are also a great means of transport for those living out of the city in nearby locations, such as Cosham and Fareham.
+Trains to and from these destinations run regularly and it takes only 7 to 15 minutes to get to central Portsmouth.
 If you are aged between 16-25 don’t forget to purchase your railcard for a third off your travel.

 Taxis – you’ll find lots of meter taxis, alongside two main taxi firms – Aqua Cars and CityWide.
 Uber also operates in Portsmouth.